Daisy Makeig-Jones

 Dawes notes that the rise of Makeig-Jones within Wedgwood was unusual not only because she was a woman, but also because she rose from within the company's ranks, an exception to the well-known designers that Wedgwood normally brought in from outside.
 The Fairyland Lustre line proved immensely popular across the Atlantic during the Roaring 20s, providing Wedgwood a popular and pricey product with which to penetrate the lucrative American market.
 But soon Makeig-Jones' Art Nouveau fairies faded from fashion.
 Dawes says it was no surprise that the line was discontinued in 1929.

 "It had been around long enough that people were getting tired of it," Dawes continues, "and with the Depression, the American market just dried up."
 Wedgwood hired a new art director and moved on to a more austere modern style, abandoning the multi-colored lustrous glazes, which were expensive to produce, a luxury that couldn't be afforded during the economic downturn of the 1930s.

 Besides, by all contemporary accounts, Makeig-Jones had grown "too big for her station," Dawes says.
 "She acted as if she was the president of the company and would march around telling people what to do.
 Eccentric can be good in a designer, but she quickly became a difficult employee.
 She seemed more interested in fairies and elves and the mythical world than the real one.
 She was not willing or able to do anything different.
 What she was doing became passé, so her number was up."
 In April 1931, she was asked to retire, left in a fury, and her designing days were over.

 One of Cecil Wedgwood's daughters, Doris Audrey Wedgwood, married Daisy's brother Thomas Geoffrey Rowland Makeig-Jones in 1928.
 Daisy Makeig-Jones died in 1945.

+From May 1–August 16, 2015, the National Museum of Women in the Arts exhibited Casting a Spell: Ceramics by Daisy Makeig-Jones which focused on her Fairyland Lusterware (decorative china) and her “place in the history of decorative arts as well as her identity as a modern woman and artist.”